Ceruleanacg/Personae/README.md

 # Personae - RL & SL Methods and Envs For Trading

-Personae is a repo of implements and enviorment of Deep Reinforcement Learning & Supervised Learning.
+Personae is a repo of implements and environment of Deep Reinforcement Learning & Supervised Learning.
 This repo tries to implement new methods and papers in different ways (TensorFlow or PyTorch) and test them in Financial Market (Stock Market).

 # Contents